alex-strobel/RMarkdown/README.md

 - [Base R Cheat Sheet][5]

-It is recommended to use R with RStudio as frontend, it makes working with R so much easier, and its free.
+It is recommended to use R with RStudio as frontend, it makes working with R so much easier, and it’s free.
 So far, I could not find a both useful *and* visually appealing introduction, just ask Google if you do not find RStudio's GUI self-explaining.